miriamcoccia/sosec-agentic-fw/README.md

 # SOSEC Agentic Framework

-This repository contains code to automate the classification and event-matching of Telegram posts.
+This repository contains code to automate the classification and event-matching of Telegram posts.

 ## Overview